-175 See Glossary of Terms.
+&lt;sup>174 See Glossary of Terms.

-- e)reduce traffic congestion in an historic Centre, at a rural/coastal attraction, or at schools and along well used routes to and from them. - 4.335 The purpose of this policy is to support the development of cycleways and shared user paths.
+4.335 The purpose of this policy is to support the development of cycleways and shared user paths.
 Like walking, cycling is a flexible and convenient travel mode, particularly for shorter distance journeys.